10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Table of Contents

 As a result of the financial arrangements described above and the Company’s cash flow projections, the Company believes it will have sufficient cash flow to meet its obligations and to carry out its current business plan.
 The Company’s cash flow projections for the next two years are primarily based on the Company’s strategy of growing the non-traditional franchising/licensing venues, operating Craft Pizza & Pub locations and pursuing a franchising program for Craft Pizza & Pub restaurants as market conditions allow.
-The Company intends to refinance its outstanding debt payable to Corbel before maturity in February 2025.
+Based upon ongoing discussions with potential lenders, the Company expects to refinance its outstanding debt payable to Corbel before maturity in February 2025.

 The Company does not anticipate that any of the recently issued pronouncements relating to the Statement of Financial Accounting Standards will have a material impact on its Consolidated Statement of Operations or its Consolidated Balance Sheet.